 Check out more amazing shots of Buttsu-ji in autumn on Kamoda’s Flickr stream here.

 - Gokuraku-ji is a mountaintop temple originally established in the early 8th century and rebuilt in the 16th century by Mori Motonari.
 Many of the leaves on trees in the temple precinct and around the nearby lake turn a deep bright red in November and there are good views out over the sea.

 - Hike up to Gokurakuji and to the nearby Arcadia Village hot spring resort.

 Haji Dam is place that requires a car unless you are a committed cyclist.
 The lake’s cycling terminal and restaurant has recently had a facelift.

-Former castle site Ozekiyama Park is on the outskirts of the northern Hiroshima town of Miyoshi, has some pleasant trails and nice views over the Go-no-kawa River, the town’s rooftops and the soon to be defunct Sankosen train line runs right through it.
+Former castle site Ozekiyama Park is on the outskirts of the northern Hiroshima town of Miyoshi, has some pleasant trails and nice views over the Go-no-kawa River, the town’s rooftops and the now defunct Sankosen train line that used to run right through it.

 Autumn Colors Guide Map